rochus-keller/Oberon/README.md

 - Bytecode view (LuaJIT or IL assembler syntax), synchronized to source
 - Integrated source level debugger with breakpoints, stack trace and locals view
 - Built-in optional Oakwood or Oberon System backend library
+- Note that the LuaJIT version (ObxIde.pro) of the IDE is deprecated; use the Mono version (ObxIde2.pro) instead

 ![Oberon+ IDE Screenshot](http://software.rochus-keller.ch/obxide_0.7.13.png)